Kiev offensive (1920): Aftermath

 In the aftermath of the defeat in Ukraine, the Polish government of Leopold Skulski resigned on 9 June, and a political crisis gripped the government for most of June.
-Bolshevik and later Soviet propaganda used the Kiev Offensive to portray the Polish government as imperialist aggressors.
+Bolshevik and later Soviet propaganda used the Kiev offensive to portray the Polish government as imperialist aggressors.

 The Kiev Expedition's defeat dealt a severe blow to Piłsudski's plans for the Intermarium federation, which had never materialized.
 From that perspective, the operation may be viewed as a defeat for Piłsudski, as well as for Petliura.

-On 4 July, the second, better prepared and stronger northern offensive was launched in Belarus by Russian armies led by Mikhail Tukhachevsky.
+On 4 July, the second, better prepared and stronger northern offensive was launched in Belarus by Russian armies led by Tukhachevsky.
 Its aim was to capture Warsaw as quickly as possible.
 The Soviet forces reached the vicinity of the Polish capital in the first half of August.

 In Polish politics, Piłsudski had never recovered from his Kiev Expedition debacle.
 In 1926, he perpetrated a bloody coup.

 The historian Andrzej Chwalba summarized some of the losses of the Polish state caused "mainly by the Kiev Expedition":

 – The international standing of the Second Polish Republic was stronger before the offensive than a year later.
 Poland had barely overcome a threat to its existence.

 – In July 1920, the Western Allies designated three-fourths of the territory of the former Duchy of Teschen as part of Czechoslovakia.
-This led to the Polish armed annexation of "Zaolzie" in 1938 and to the general perception of Poland as an aggressive power and ally of Nazi Germany.
+This led to the Polish armed annexation of the Trans-Olza region in 1938 and to the general perception of Poland as an aggressive power and ally of Nazi Germany.

 – The 1920 East Prussian plebiscite took place in July 1920, an unfortunate time for the Polish plebiscite campaign.
 The magnitude of the plebiscite loss negatively affected Poland's future border with Germany.
 Further war in the east hurt also Polish propaganda efforts in Upper Silesia, which was acknowledged by Wojciech Korfanty and other Polish activists.

 – Had it not been for the Kiev Expedition, Poland would have likely retained its administration of the Vilnius region, the Piłsudski-ordered Żeligowski's Mutiny and the takeover of Vilnius would not have taken place and the Polish–Lithuanian relations would not be as bad as they ended up being.

 – Poland's reputation had suffered as the country's policies in the east were seen as irresponsible and adventurous by historians and publicists outside of Poland.
 The efforts of their Polish counterparts to alter the image of Poland as an aggressor have not been successful.

 In 1920, hundreds of thousands of lives may have been lost.
 Poland ended up with reduced territory it controlled and the country's condition in international politics was weaker than before the war.